 Vague goals rarely get met.
 Basically, the more specific your goals, the higher your motivation toward hitting them.
 Research by Edwin Locke and Gary Latham found that when people followed set specific goals, it led to higher performance 90% of the time.

 While it’s important to challenge yourself, goals that are too difficult don’t get met either.
 Make the goals challenging, but doable.
 Focus on making a little progress each day instead of thinking of the enormity of what lies ahead?
 The key is not to overwhelm yourself, if the goal is challenging, keep the steps to it simple.
-For example, for my triathlon I have a run portion that is 26 miles (marathon distance).
-That is a LONG run!
-Am I going out tomorrow and running a full marathon of 26 miles?
-Heck no. My coach has me running shorter runs that build up over time for me to achieve my goal.
+For example, in preparation for my eight hour black belt test, I began training 5 extra hours a week, moving to 10, finally ending at 20 hours two weeks out.
+I took 8 months to get there.
+Slow and steady is key to achieving one’s goals.
 When facing a challenge, small steps are usually more effective than big ones.

 And there’s science behind ‘baby steps’, scientists call it ‘proximal goals’.
 In a classic study, researchers wanted to help 7- to 10-year-olds with “gross deficits and disinterest in mathematical tasks” improve their performance.
 They broke the kids into different groups: One was instructed to set proximal goals (six pages of math problems in each of seven sessions) and another set long-term goals (42 pages of problems over seven sessions).The kids who set proximal goals were faster, more motivated, and performed twice as well — they correctly solved 80 percent of problems versus 40 percent for the long-term group.
 As my triathlon coach says, “Small steps equals big success.”

 We’re all human, we lose motivation, procrastinate and make excuses.
-To counter this, enlist help from someone (family, friends, a coach, etc…) to give you feedback, or that you are accountable to.
+To counter this, enlist help from someone (family, friends, a trainer, etc…) to give you feedback, or that you are accountable to.
 Accountability has a way of keeping you on course.
-I have to say without my coach, who I have to report in to once a week, I’m sure I’d get distracted and find several reasons to skip training.
-Knowing I have to check in with him keeps me on track and making progress.
-And even though I did not make any New Year’s resolutions, I set a date for a race!
+I have to say without my trainer, who I had to report in to once a week, I’m sure I would have gotten distracted and found several reasons to skip training.
+Knowing that I had to check in with him kept me on track and making progress.
+And even though I did not make any New Year’s resolutions, the testing date was on the calendar!